Your Plain English Guide To Leasing

 The amount of CO2 that a car emits affects the amount of company car tax and Road Fund Licence that it attracts.

-A funding method where a company or individual hires a vehicle for a specified period of time and makes regular rental payments.
+A funding method where a company or individual hires a vehicle for a specified period of time and agreed mileage and makes regular rental payments through a contract.
 The funder retains ownership of the vehicle and its associated risks.

 The charge a dealer makes for delivering a vehicle to the client.
 It forms part of the On-the-Road price.
 In most cases you don’t need to worry about this as FVL supply to the UK mainland for free.

 The value that an asset loses as it is used.
 In effect, the difference between the purchase price of a vehicle and its worth at the end of the contract.
 Vehicles depreciate steeply in their first 18 months.

-When a customer ends a contract before scheduled, the finance company will levy a charge according to specific circumstances.
+Should you need to end your contract before scheduled, the vehicle lender will levy a charge according to specific circumstances.
 Commonly, but not always, this equates to the return of the vehicle and roughly a payment of 50% of outstanding rentals.